microsoft/SQL-Migration-AzureSQL-PoC/migration/README.md

       -- this name must match the container path, start with https and must not contain a forward slash at the end WITH IDENTITY='SHARED ACCESS SIGNATURE'
       -- this is a mandatory string and should not be changed
-     , SECRET = ''
+     , SECRET = 'XXXXXXX'
        -- this is the shared access signature key.
 Don't forget to remove the first character "?"
     GO

-    -- Back up the full AdventureWorks2019 database to the container that you created BACKUP DATABASE AdventureWorks2019 TO URL = 'https://storagemigration.blob.core.windows.net/backup/AdventureWorks2019.bak'
+    -- Back up the full AdventureWorks2019 database to the container BACKUP DATABASE AdventureWorks2019 TO URL = 'https://storagemigration.blob.core.windows.net/backup/AdventureWorks2019.bak'
     WITH CHECKSUM
     ```